Economy of Zambia: Chibombo Multi-Facility Economic Zone

 Located in Chibombo District, Central Province, Zambia, the ground breaking for this zone was held in November 2018 and is also known as the Jiangxi Multi-Facility Economic Zone.

 In October 2021, the Chibombo MFEZ signed six project agreements worth US$160 million projected to create over 1,000 jobs.

 Lumwana Multi-Facility Economic Zone

 In November 2009, the government of Zambia announced a plan for a US$1.2 billion investment into the declared Lumwana Multi-Facility Economic Zone.

 Sub-Saharan Gemstones Exchange Industrial Park

 This Multi-Facility Economic Zone (MFEZ) is located in Ndola, Copperbelt Province.

 By October 2011, over US$10 million had been invested in the infrastructure in the MFEZ.

 Kalumbila Multi-Facility Economic Zone (MFEZ)

 Located in North-Western Province, this MFEZ received approval by the Ministry of Commerce, Trade and Industry in September 2022.

-The expected initial investment was approximately US$100 million.
+The expected initial investment was approximately US$ 100 million.

 The facility was intended to offer local vendors an industrial base to set up a local supply chain for the growing Kalumbila copper mine, upcoming Enterprise nickel mine, and other businesses around the First Quantum Minerals (FQM) sites.

+Golden Boaobab Multi-Facility Economic Zone

+In July 2024, the Government of Zambia approved the creation of the an MFEZ in Kafue District in Lusaka Province.
+The facility is expected to receive an initial investment of up to 6.7 billion kwacha (US$ 300 million) and create 2,000 jobs over a 5 year period.
+Planned developments include assembly of 40-tonne tipper trucks for mining, earth-moving machinery and commercial vehicles, steel processing, food processing facilities, two- and three-wheeler motorcycle assembly, a solar energy plant and electric vehicle assembly.

 Actualized Investments

+MSME Financing

+In July 2025, Growth Investment Partners (GIP) Zambia, a partnership between British International Investment (BII), Swedfund and Zambia's National Pension Scheme Authority (Napsa) was launched.The partnership was meant to provide 1.6 billion kwacha (US$ 70 million) in funding for small and medium-sized businesses in local currency.
+The commitments were 859 billion kwacha (US$ 37,5 million) from BII, 401 million kwacha (US$ 17.5 million) from Napsa and 344 million kwacha (US$ 15 million) from Swedfund.
+Over the next 15 years, GIP Zambia is expected to deploy more than 6.9 billion kwacha ($300 million) to 150 SMEs.